Professional Plating at Home — 7 Techniques That Make Dinner Look Restaurant-Quality

 7. Serve immediately.

 The whole process, once practiced, adds about ninety seconds per plate.
-That’s the actual cost of restaurant-quality plating at home — not special equipment, not culinary school, not squeeze bottles filled with reduced balsamic.
-Ninety seconds and an understanding of why each step works.
+That’s the actual cost of restaurant-quality plating at home— not special equipment, not culinary school, not squeeze bottles filled with reduced balsamic.
+Ninety seconds and a real understanding of why each step works.
+While you won’t need any professional kitchen gear, you will need a handful of basic tools: a large spoon, a Microplane, a clean cloth, and flaky salt might be the best starting investment, as plating requires that finishing layer to land correctly.
 The food was already good.
 This is just how you let it show.

 Author & Expert